 Don also has held multiple senior leadership positions at companies such as LabCorp, Quest Diagnostics, and SmithKline Beecham Corp., where he built a strong track record in strategy development, team building, and market planning and execution.

-Nancy Briefs is an experienced medical technology entrepreneur with over 30 years in the industry.
+Nancy Briefs, CEO, is an experienced medical technology entrepreneur with over 30 years in the industry.
 She has held management positions at five prior med-tech startups, four of which resulted in a liquidity event.
 She was awarded the Ernst & Young New England Entrepreneur of the Year Award for Emerging Companies in 2003, the NH Biotech Council "Spirit Award" in 2009 and the "Leadership & Inspiration: Award from Women Entrepreneurs in Science and Technology in 2010.

 Nancy currently serves on the Boards of MyndBlue and HealthHelm.
 An entrepreneur inventor, Nancy is listed on seven issued and two pending US patents.
 Nancy has an MBA in Marketing and Finance from Golden Gate University and a BA and BSB from Emporia University.